conservation-plan/methods/src/datasets/buildings.md

 ## Dependencies

-The buildingsBuffer100ft dataset is statewide, so the snippet above filters the dataset by a study region (Addison County).
+The source dataset is statewide, so the snippet above filters the dataset by a study region (Addison County).

 ```js
 //  ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~